NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Navigate into the Elastic Beanstalk application and environment you configured above
 1. Software -> Environment variables
     * `NODE_ENV`: `production` (`integration` for testing)
-      * for internal Landform use, setting `NODE_ENV` should be sufficient, as all other environment variables will be set automatically based on that
+      * setting `NODE_ENV` should be sufficient for internal Landform use as all other environment variables will be set automatically based on that
       * otherwise, use `NODE_ENV=production` and customize the variables below
     * `SESSION_SECRET`: any private string
     * `TOKEN_SECRET`: any private string